The Best College in Every State (2026)

 Location: Stanford, CA

-One of CollegeVine’s top schools that aren’t in the Ivy League, Stanford University is often called the “Ivy of the West.”
-In addition to its exceptional academics Stanford is known for its ties to the Silicon Valley and incredible careers its graduates often enjoy.
-Google, Yahoo, and Instagram count Stanford alumni among their founders, while Stanford ranks 18 (out of almost 2,000 colleges) on Payscale’s list of best value colleges.
+One of CollegeVine’s top non-Ivy League schools, Stanford University is often called the “Ivy of the West.”
+In addition to its exceptional academics, Stanford is known for its ties to Silicon Valley and the incredible careers its graduates often enjoy.
+Google, Yahoo, and Instagram count Stanford alumni among their founders.

-Learn more about Stanford and what it takes to get accepted.
+Learn more about Stanford University and what it takes to get accepted.

 6. Colorado: University of Denver